 Lozada graduated magna cum laude from Notre Dame Law School, where she attended as a McCafferty Scholar and received the Distinguished Graduate Student Award for excellence in academics and service.
 Lozada clerked for the late Edward B. Davis, former Chief Judge of the Southern District of Florida.
 She was awarded a Skadden Fellowship to represent low-wage immigrant workers in South Florida on issues ranging from wage and hour abuse to civil rights violations.
 Lozada served as assistant general counsel for the University of Miami from 2002 through 2006 and was a member of the Editorial Board of the Journal of College and University Law.

-Lozada serves on the Executive Committee of the AALS Section on Balance in Legal Education, and she is an active member of the Association of Legal Writing Directors.
+Lozada is engaged in well-being and leadership initiatives nationally and locally.
+She serves as 2021 Chair of the AALS Section on Balance in Legal Education, and she is involved in leadership programming for the Association of Legal Writing Directors.